zeyunlu/zeyunlu.github.io/_pages/about.md

 Hello!
 I'm Zeyun Lu (鲁泽沄), a research fellow at Dana-Farber Cancer Institute and Harvard Medical School.
 I am fortunate to be advised by [Dr. Alexander Gusev](http://gusevlab.org/){:target="_blank"} for my postdoctoral training and to have been mentored by [Dr. Nicholas Mancuso](https://www.mancusolab.com/){:target="_blank"} during my PhD in Biostatistics at Keck School of Medicine, University of Southern California.
 My CV is [here](./assets/pdf/Lu_Zeyun_CV_web.pdf){:target="_blank"}.

-My research interests focus on three main areas:
+My current research interests focus on:

   1. **Developing computational causal inference methods** to understand the genetic architecture of complex diseases.

-  2. **Leveraging deep learning frameworks** to predict perturbation effects on the transcriptome.

-  3. **Combining electronic health record data and AI** to advance medical and clinical research.
+  3. **Integrating electronic health record data and AI** to understand the genetic basis of treatment toxicity in cancer patients.

 I’m always excited to discuss my research and scientific topics.
 Feel free to PM me on X (upper left corner).